Crisis Note 2008-6: We Will Never Live This Well Again

 VI) Home Energy Consumption Policy:

+- Subsidize and freeze electricity and heating oil prices for a year.
 Let's get homeowners through this winter.
 Lower energy costs will lower foreclosures as they will lower the total cost of homeownership.

-Mandate a maximum supply of energy to any house based on occupancy, at this subsidized rate, estimated using a standard 2000SF house - ie. a BTU/person ration, to be enforced by the utility.
+- Mandate a maximum supply of energy to any house based on occupancy, at this subsidized rate, estimated using a standard 2000SF house - ie. a BTU/person ration, to be enforced by the utility.
 Have a penalty rate of 10x the standard rate for over-usage.
 So, for example, every single family home occupied by 4 people will get allocated the same amount of energy.
 If a family of 4 lives in a 4000 SF house, they will get penalized and will have to close up part of the house, tear it down, or encourage another family to move in with them.

 - Require all zoning boards to allow conversions of single family homes to multi family status.